cwcyau/academic-kickstart-2/content/authors/hu/_index.md

 - Researchers
 ---

-Kaspar Maerten is a graduate student at the University of Oxford supervised by Christopher Yau and Professor Chris Holmes.
-He is interested in statistical machine learning and has been researching methods for dimensionality reduction using Gaussian Processes and Deep Neural Networks.
+Zhiyuan was a Oxford CSC-NDM Prize Scholarship student working on single cell methods for understanding the function of SOX2 in ovarian cancer.
+She also works on computational methods for understanding the role of nonsense mediated decay in cancer.
+She was jointly supervised by Professors Ahmed Ashour Ahmed and continues her research in a postdoctoral role funded by Ovarian Cancer Action.